KRFOSS/kali-docs/nethunter/_index.md

  &nbsp;

-## 2.0 NetHunter (Lite) Supported Devices and ROMs
+## 2.0 NetHunter Supported Devices and ROMs

+NetHunter Lite can be installed on all Android devices that are rooted and have a custom recovery.

+The full NetHunter experince requires a devices specific kernel that has been purpose built for Kali NetHunter.
-The following table lays out NetHunter (Lite) supported hardware as well as the corresponding ROM or Android versions for which NetHunter (Lite) is built:
+The following table lists the NetHunter supported hardware as well as the corresponding ROM or Android versions for which NetHunter is built:

 | Device                   | Android Version         | Notes                             |
 |--------------------------|:-----------------------:|-----------------------------------|